 The Boston Marathon Association sets aside a few thousands of spots for runners who are affiliated with one of the marathon’s official charities.
 These runners do not have to run a qualifying marathon to get into the race.

 A runner running for charities must raise a minimum sum of $5000.
-In case you fail to meet the fundraising minimum, the amount will be charged on your credit card.
-Most charities secure the runners’ entries with a credit card and a signed contract to avoid dupery For more details on the Boston Marathon Charity Program, click here .
+In case you fail to meet the fundraising minimum, the amount will be charged to your credit card.
+Most charities secure the runners’ entries with a credit card and a signed contract to avoid dupery.
+Those interested can read the guide to Boston marathon charity program.

 Extra Information On Boston Marathon Qualifying Times